 School equipment or materials regularly used by an individual should be cleaned and disinfected by its user.
 These items can include desks, chairs, phones, and computer equipment.
 This cleaning and disinfecting is customized to personal preference and is done using district supplied cleaning products.
-Students in Grades 6-12 are to clean and disinfect their desk and chair after each class.
+Students in Grades 6-8 are to clean and disinfect their desk and chair after each class if they change classrooms (for example, art or music class.)
+Students in Grades 9-12 are to clean and disinfect their desk and chair after each class and chair after each class.